PapitaConPure/muXica/README.md

 * Synced or unsynced crossfades

 ## To Do
-* More audio group flexibility other than obligatory BGM+SFX
 * Support for GM audio emitters and effects
 * Runtime effect knobs
 * Maybe a Composition abstraction for when a certain music or sound effect is imported as multiple sound assets